 Historically, Tempest has avoided the use of active cooling, and successfully maintained acceptable operating temperatures using high-velocity forced air cooling even in the hottest climates.
 Now, with the advent of laser light sources, there is a need to maintain a more constant temperature at levels that may be below the outside ambient level.
 Tempest now offers two active cooling options - AC Assist and ActiveCool.
 AC Assist - for Cyclone and Blizzard outdoor enclosures.
 An outdoor-rated spot cooler that blends cooled air with ambient air to reduce inlet air temperature by as much as 12C.

 Since outdoor video-mapping applications often have to deal with very long throws, building an AC compressor into the enclosure itself can cause vibration, and image wobble - a big no-no...
 Tempest AC Assist solutions place the active cooling components in an external enclosure, connected with flexible hoses, with optional anti-vibration mounts to guarantee a steady, vibration-free image.

 We have a lot of experience in supplying enclosures to customers with cold winter climates such as Canada, Russia and Scandinavia.
 The heaters fitted to Tempest enclosures will kick in to maintain a preset bottom threshold temperature (typically set between 0-10ᴼC), when the outside air temperature drops.
 Additional thermal insulation kits are available for all Tempest projector enclosures.
 Incidentally, these climates are typically very humid during the summer months, when the DEC will really come into its own and save you from condensation buildup.

 For the lawyers among you, check out our standard terms and conditions download here.
-For the rest of us, we offer a 12-month warranty on parts and labor defects, which may be extended in 12-month increments at the time of purchase, for a modest fee.
+For the rest of us, we offer a 24-month warranty on parts and labor defects, which may be extended in 12-month increments at the time of purchase, for a modest fee.
 Maximum is two years free, plus three years paid extension.
 While we do have to have formal warranty terms like any business, it is absolutely our philosophy to help out our customers any way we can, and we will always err on your side in the event of gray areas in warranty questions.
 Happily, they don't happen very often.